WaterFlow: Learning Fast & Robust Watermarks using Stable Diffusion: Additional Results

 \subsection{Main Experiment}

-We present Table \ref{tab:robustness3} which is an extension of Table \ref{tab:robustness2}.
+We present Table \ref{tab:robustness3} for comprehensive results.
 We show the TPR\@ 1\%FPR along with the AUC.
 This new metric gives us a sense about how well our detector is given a specially chosen false positive threshold.